techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 This means that you're under **no obligation** to share medical information with your manager or boss.

+You're also under no obligation to share information with the company doctor.
+That said, providing your company doctor with relevant information may improve their ability to treat you.
+And like any other health care provider, company doctors are just as much required to keep your information confidential or they may face professional penalties.

 ## Timeline

 If you're long-term ill, certain events and actions need to take place at specific times.
 Here's a diagram that gives a visual overview of what should happen when during the first two years of long-term illness: